 Who We Are

 Senate Bill 6828, passed as part of the state of Washington’s 2001-2003 biennial budget, established the Tobacco Settlement Authority (“TSA”) to which the state sold a portion of the state's tobacco settlement revenues due under the national tobacco litigation settlement agreement.
 The state sold a portion of its revenues to the TSA in order to receive an up-front, lump sum amount of $450 million.
 The TSA funded the purchase of the revenue stream from the state by “securitizing” the revenues with a bond sale.
 Securitization is a common financial transaction by which a stream of future revenue is sold or assigned to a third party, in exchange for a cash payment.
-At least 24 other states and local governments have generated revenue by securitizing all or a portion of their tobacco revenues.
+Many other states and local governments have generated revenue by securitizing all or a portion of their tobacco revenues.

 Washington is one of the many states receiving annual payments from tobacco manufacturers from the 1998 settlement of the national tobacco litigation.
 Washington Attorney General Christine Gregoire served as the lead negotiator for states in the settlement of state lawsuits against the tobacco industry.
-The state is scheduled to receive these payments in perpetuity, but the TSA will receive a portion of the payments only as long as its Series 2001A bonds (or any related refunding bonds) remaining outstanding.
+The state is scheduled to receive these payments in perpetuity, but the TSA will receive a portion of the payments only as long as its Series 2013 bonds (or any related refunding bonds) remain outstanding.

 Payment on the TSA’s bonds is an obligation only of the Tobacco Settlement Authority and not an obligation of the state of Washington.
 Neither the faith and credit nor the taxing power of the state of Washington or any municipal corporation, subdivision or agency of the state is pledged to the payment of the bonds.